odinn1984/UE5-Skybox-AI-Plugin/README.md

    1. Hopefully I will add automation around that so that we can have a testing matrix, but until then we have to make sure we don't break any engine version
 6. Oh yeah... and please refrain from putting comments in code, comments are a mess...
 If something is unclear let's refactor it so that reading the code makes sense and we can understand what it does without needing to put comments
    1. Like everything, this also has exception so please don't follow this rule religiously, if you feel like you need to put a comment, put it, but please try to avoid it as much as possible

+## Limitations

+This plugin is currently missing a few features that are available on SkyboxAI, please see the full list of features and what is available and what is missing

+- [x] Generate a Skybox and export to a file
+- [ ] Remix a Skybox
+- [ ] Download depth map
+- [ ] 3D features
+- [ ] Control image
+- [ ] No support for Pusher / Webhooks

+If any of the missing features will be required I am happy to implement them or get contributions for them

+Any information about generated Skyboxes and history of usage can be found in the [SkyboxAI's Dashboard](https://skybox.blockadelabs.com/profile/history)

 ## Links And Resources